Majeranek777/shn_dmv/README.md

-Hello, this is a showcase project,
+Hello, this is a showcase project.
 This is frontend for a DVM app, it is supposed to simulate a computer screen, intended use was for a FiveM Resource.
 Here are some pictures: